 In a Video game, you want to shoot a projectile towards a monster.
-The monster is a polygon in the right half (i.e. positive $\mathbf{x}$ ) of the screen.
+The monster is a polygon in the right half (i.e. positive x) of the screen.
 He's too big to be able to move.
-Your projectile will also be a polygon which flies horizontally from the left half of the screen to the right boundary of the screen, at a constant speed $\mathbf{v} = 1$ .
-The projectile will not stop until its leftmost point hits the right boundary of the screen (i.e. it goes through the monster completely).
-See Fig 1. for an example screen.
+Your projectile will also be a polygon which flies horizontally from the left half of the screen to the right boundary of the screen, at a constant speed v = 1.
+The projectile will not stop until its leftmost point hits the right boundary of the screen.
 Note that even though the projectile goes through it, the monster never moves, and it will never change its shape.